mihirnk/robot-ci/README.md

 ```
 Make necessary corrections, then save and exit.

+> [!NOTE]
-> *Note: If you are trying to configure the Raspberry Pi as a wireless access point, repeat the steps above to view and edit `RPiAccessPoint.nmconnection`.*
+> If you are trying to configure the Raspberry Pi as a wireless access point, repeat the steps above to view and edit `RPiAccessPoint.nmconnection`.

 ### 6. Other Helpful Commands